Homophones like canon vs cannon can be confusing, but this guide will help you understand their meanings.

 Cannon with two n’s is a noun that means a big mounted gun or a verb that means to run into something forcefully.
 Canon with one refers to rules, laws or bodies of written work.

 One trick that can help you keep the two straight is this: consider a double-barrel shotgun.
 Cannon, with double n’s, is the form that refers to a gun.
 Associating the double-barrel with the double n’s may help you remember the difference between the two words.
+If you liked this post, you might be interested in our diffuse vs. defuse guide.

 FAQs About Canon vs Cannon